robjoh01/ssr-editor-backend/docs/api.md

 _Reset the database._

 - **Example URI**: `POST` `/api/reset`
-- **Description**: This endpoint resets the database by clearing all existing documents and populating it with initial data.
+- **Description**: This endpoint resets the database by clearing all existing documents in each collection and populating it with initial data.

 **HTTP Response Codes**:
 - **200 OK**: The database was successfully reset, and a confirmation message is returned.